mcuellar/cloud-docs-hub/docs/kubernetes/tutorial.md

 This structure helps large teams collaborate better, stay organized, and manage resources efficiently.

 ## Disadvantages of Using Kubernetes
-Like everything in tech, Kubernetes isn’t all rainbows and rockets 🚀.
+Like everything in tech, Kubernetes isn’t all rainbows and rockets.
 Just like any other tool, it has its pros and its cons.
 And it's super important for startup founders, product managers, or even CEOs to know when Kubernetes is the right fit – and when it’s just overkill.

 Let’s break down the main disadvantages in a simple, honest way: